eltociear/stock-analysis-with-llm/README.md

 - Weekly stock analysis on S&P 500, Nasdaq 100 and EURO STOXX 50, ranks each stock in its respective industry based on:
    - Balance sheet information
    - Technical indicators
-   - Relevant news
+   - Relevant news for each stock
 - LLMs ranks stocks within their respective industries and stores reasoning
 - BUY/SELL recommendations for each stock
 - Stores results in a database for further analysis and trend tracking.

 **Portfolio Manager Module**
-- Updates weekly portfolio with new stocks (BUY) or sells stocks (SELL) in the portfolio based on the stock analyst's recommendations and general market sentiment.
+- Weekly updates portfolio by buying (BUY) or selling stocks (SELL) based on the stock analyst's recommendations and general market sentiment.
 - Allows user prompts to influence the selection and weighting of stocks in the portfolio.

 ### Architecture Overview